yuanqing/create-figma-plugin/docs/3-api.md

 ### const groups = groupSiblingLayers(layers)

-Splits the given `layers` into smaller groups of sibiling layers.
+Splits the given `layers` into smaller groups of sibling layers.

 #### Returns